niltwill/vc-updatedscm/README.md

   <summary>Latest update changelog (click me to expand) (full changelog underneath)</summary>

 - Replaced Sentinel with Sentinel XS in "The Driver"
-- Removed changes related to "slowing down" certain npc's vehicles in missions included in previous releases, we don't want to touch game's difficulty.
+- Removed changes related to "slowing down" certain NPC's vehicles in missions included in previous releases, we don't want to touch game's difficulty.
-- Phil's patriot in "Boomshine Saigon" is now fireproof and Phil will no longer flee out of the vehicle if you'l try to catch the car on fire.
+- Phil's Patriot in "Boomshine Saigon" is now fireproof and Phil will no longer flee out of the vehicle if you'll try to catch the car on fire.
 - Ability to skip all of the game help messages when starting new game is back.
-- Phone-calls are now skip-able again. (the same way like in GTA SA/LCS)
-- Restored the misplaced waitress in "Messing with the man" so you can use a mod to fix her model and animations to see it.
+- Restored the misplaced waitress in "Messing With The Man" so you can use a mod to fix her model and animations to see it.
-- Moved biker's spawn location in the last cutscene of "Hog Tied" so he'l no longer appear out of nowhere (this is done to support "RestoreCutsceneFOV = 0" option in Widescreen Fix)
+- Moved the biker's spawn location in the last cutscene of "Hog Tied" so he'll no longer appear out of nowhere (this is done to support "RestoreCutsceneFOV = 0" option in Widescreen Fix)
-- Gang Burrito's are now instantly destroyed once you park Angel in the marker in front of Biker Clubhouse in "Hog Tied" (This is done to prevent some weird stuff going on on the cutscene like in the original)
+- Gang Burritos are now instantly destroyed once you park Angel in the marker in front of Biker Clubhouse in "Hog Tied" (This is done to prevent some weird stuff going on on the cutscene like in the original)
 - Fixed misplaced release switch sphere in "The Fastest Boat"
 - Fixed sphere in front of the panel not being removed on the cutscene when Tommy presses release switch in "The Fastest Boat"
-- "Pizza Boy Mission" is now called "THE WELL STACKED PIZZA" and the game will now display "Pizza odd-job completed" instead of "Pizza boy mission completed" as its far more correct sentence (same way like in LCS)
+- "Pizza Boy Mission" is now called "THE WELL STACKED PIZZA" and the game will now display "Pizza odd-job completed" instead of "Pizza boy mission completed" as it's a way more correct sentence (same way like in LCS)
 - Lance's "This Way" dialogue line audio no longer gets cut in 'Back Alley Brawl'
 - A missing short fade out added in Jury Fury and after the cutscene, player is now moved whether he is in a car or not.
 - Mercedes no longer remains as a ped if you quickly leave your car when dropping her off at the Pole Position Strip Club (interrupting the cutscene).